Schutzhund Tracking - K-9 Scent Training Video Training "Larry" V Alfred av Stavanger - 2 years old

 During training the dog's drive is controlled by the handler through a low level of obedience.
-Positive reinforcement training is used to help the dog understand what is required, by the handler, to accomplish the task.
-Since scent work is complex, We recommend Glen R. Johnson's book; Tracking Dog training and methods for a greater understanding of how a solid tracking foundation is trained through positive reinforcement.
+Balanced training methods using a high level of positive reinforcement training is used to help the dog understand what is required by the handler to successfully accomplish the task.
+Since scent work is complex, We recommend reading Glen R. Johnson's book, Tracking Dog Training and Methods for a greater understanding of how a solid tracking foundation is trained.

 Tracking Dog Book Description